These Skillet Shrimp Fajitas come together in just one pan for minimal clean up. They take 10 minutes to cook and are PACKED with flavour!

 - Olive oil – any neutral oil will work in place of olive oil.

-- Shrimp – any shrimp variation that you prefer will work great for this recipe.
+- Shrimp – any variety of shrimp can be used for this recipe.

-- Lime juice – use fresh or bottled lime juice for this recipe.
+- Lime juice – use either fresh or bottled lime juice.

 - Soy sauce – coconut aminos and tamari are great gluten-free alternatives to soy sauce.

-- Vinegar – lemon or lime juice works great in place of vinegar.
+- Vinegar – lemon or lime juice can be used in place of vinegar.

-- Red onion – shallots, white onion or yellow onion can also be sautéed for this dish.
+- Red onion – shallots, white onion or yellow onion would also be good here.